 Starting with Elvis' birthday celebration in January and ending with the seasonal magic of Christmas at Graceland, Graceland invites fans year-round for on-site events.
 The culminating event is Elvis Week, of course, but you'll find live music at Graceland Soundstage, Ultimate Elvis Tribute Artist events and more all year long.

 Check Graceland's events calendar

-Sneak a Peek at Your Elvis Bucket List Stops
+Sneak a Peek at Elvis Bucket List Stops in Memphis

 Elvis and his parents lived in Lauderdale Courts (now Uptown Square) between 1949 and 1953.
 It was here that Elvis would practice his guitar in the laundry room, play with other musicians who lived nearby, walk to Beale Street and listen to records at Pop Tunes around the corner.
-Today, you can tour the apartment, decorated to reflect the era of the Presleys' life here, and even stay overnight.
+Contact Uptown Square to find out how you can tour or even sleep over in the Presley family apartment.
+Photo by Kerry Crawford